Analysis of affordable housing need

 3 Bed 59 4.9

-Rehousing times for larger properties are considerably longer than for smaller properties.
+Average rehousing times have reduced a little for most property sizes compared to last year.
+Rehousing times for larger properties are still considerably longer than for smaller properties.
 This is due to a much higher supply of smaller properties.

-The average rehousing time for a 3-bed property is nearly 5 years, and nearly 8 years for a 4-bed property.
+The average rehousing time for a 3-bed property is nearly 5 years, and over 6 years for a 4-bed property.

 Wheelchair accessible and adaptable homes

-Table 5.1 Current demand for wheelchair accessible and adaptable homes (June 2024).
+Table 5.1 Current demand for wheelchair accessible and adaptable homes.

-Table 5.1 Current demand for wheelchair accessible and adaptable homes (June 2024)
+Table 5.1 Current demand for wheelchair accessible and adaptable homes.

 Property size Number of households